 Board of Trustees Updates

-Joe Davis, chair of the Board of Trustees for the 2021-22 academic year, provides periodic updates for the Whitman community.
+Joe Davis, chair of the Board of Trustees, provides periodic updates for the Whitman community.

 Dear members of the Whitman community,